coqui-ai/STT/doc/TRAINING.rst

 This script will train on a small sample dataset composed of just a single audio file, the sample file for the `TIMIT Acoustic-Phonetic Continuous Speech Corpus <https://catalog.ldc.upenn.edu/LDC93S1>`_, which can be overfitted on a GPU in a few minutes for demonstration purposes.
 From here, you can alter any variables with regards to what dataset is used, how many training iterations are run and the default values of the network parameters.

-Feel also free to pass additional (or overriding) ``DeepSpeech.py`` parameters to these scripts.
+Feel also free to pass additional (or overriding) ``train.py`` parameters to these scripts.
 Then, just run the script to train the modified network.

 Each dataset has a corresponding importer script in ``bin/`` that can be used to download (if it's freely available) and preprocess the dataset.
-See ``bin/import_librivox.py`` for an example of how to import and preprocess a large dataset for training with DeepSpeech.
+See ``bin/import_librivox.py`` for an example of how to import and preprocess a large dataset for training with 🐸STT.

 Some importers might require additional code to properly handled your locale-specific requirements.
 Such handling is dealt with ``--validate_label_locale`` flag that allows you to source out-of-tree Python script that defines a ``validate_label`` function.
 Please refer to ``util/importers.py`` for implementation example of that function.
 If you don't provide this argument, the default ``validate_label`` function will be used.
 This one is only intended for English language, so you might have consistency issues in your data for other languages.